Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 How Does a Chipper Work?

 Garden chippers/shredders can be electric or gas(petrol) powered.
-Small electric chippers rely on a powerful electric motor, about 3 HP or just under 2.5kW to drive a strong metal cutting cog.
+Small electric chippers rely on a powerful electric motor, about 3 HP or just under 2.5kW to drive a strong metal cutting cog with sharp teeth.
 This shears branches up to 1 1/2 inches or 40mm in diameter.
 The cutting gear is designed in such a way that the blade pulls branches into the machine.
 The result is a neat pile of chipped branches and just another way to recycle garden waste.

 Disposing of Branches